Importance sampling for a simple Markovian intensity model using subsolutions: Abstract

 \section{Abstract}

-This paper considers importance sampling for estimation of rare-event probabilities in a Markovian intensity model commonly used in the context of credit risk.
-The main contribution is the design of efficient importance sampling algorithms using subsolutions of a certain Hamilton-Jacobi equation.
-We provide theoretical results that quantify the performance of importance sampling algorithms and for certain instances of the model under consideration the proposed algorithm is proved to be asymptotically optimal.
+This paper considers importance sampling for estimation of rare-event probabilities in a specific collection of Markovian jump processes \PN{ used for e.g.\ modelling of credit risk.
+Previous attempts at designing importance sampling algorithms have resulted in poor performance and the main contribution of the paper is the design of efficient importance sampling algorithms using subsolutions.} \PN{The dynamics of the jump processes causes the corresponding Hamilton-Jacobi equations to have an intricate state-dependence, which makes the design of efficient algorithms difficult.} We provide theoretical results that quantify the performance of importance sampling algorithms in general and construct asymptotically optimal algorithms for some examples.
 The computational gain compared to standard Monte Carlo is illustrated by numerical examples.